felixge/nodeguide.com/guide/style.md

 ## Constants

-Constants should be declared as regular variables or class properties, using all uppercase letters. ^explain why const is bad
+Constants should be declared as regular variables or static class properties, using all uppercase letters.

+Node.js / V8 actually supports mozilla's [const][const] extension, but
+unfortunately that cannot be applied to class members, nor is it part of any ECMA standard.

 *Right:*